BuddyPhones Play Review – Bluetooth Kids Headphones

 The clamping force isn’t too strong, so the ears don’t get irritated.
 And when the kids grow, you can extend the headband to fit their bigger head size.

-Also, the earpads have soft padding which doesn’t rub against the skin in a wrong way.
+Also, the earpads have soft padding which doesn’t rub against the skin in the wrong way.

 It’s an excellent product from Onanoff.
 It has a premium feel to it, and it’s a bit surprising headphones for kids can be this good.